telerik/maui-docs/controls/expander/styling.md

 ## Border Styling

-You can apply `BorderColor` and `BorderThickness` properties of `RadExpander` to make it compatible with the design of your app.
+You can apply the `BorderColor` and `BorderThickness` properties of the `RadExpander` to make it match your app's design.

->note ExpanderHeader also provides means for customizing its border, you can learn more about this in the [ExpanderHeader: Border Styling]({%slug expander-header%}#border-styling) article.
+>note `ExpanderHeader` also provides means for customizing its border, you can learn more about this in the [`ExpanderHeader`: Border Styling]({%slug expander-header%}#border-styling) article.

 Check the example below on how the border settings can be defined: